“All living things rely on each other because they are part of the food chain. They are the basic building blocks of every ecosystem.”

 Most ecosystems support higher-level consumers through which materials are transferred from one carnivore to another.

 We all depend on the environment.
 Everything is connected.
-The food chain depicts how did exchanged at different levels.
+The food chain depicts the exchange at different levels.

 Even though there are different types of ecosystems, they all generally have: